By Michael P. Sampson (part 2 of 8)

 Seek to quash service if the spouse fails to serve an unauthorized person.

 Compare the above cases with Kalb v.
 Sail Condominium Ass’n, Inc., 112 So.
 3d 674, 675 (Fla.
-3d DCA 2013) (judgment against a corporation qualified to do business in Florida was not void where service had been validly accomplished on an employee of a condo association’s registered agent).
+3d DCA 2013).
+In Kalb, the judgment against a corporation qualified to do business in Florida was valid.
+The plaintiff accomplished effective service on an employee of a condo association’s registered agent.

 The corporation or trust should inspect the process server’s affidavit or return of service.
 Does it specifically identify whom the process server served?